Editorial Styling and Creative Direction

 Taught by: John William.

 This in-depth creative direction for fashion short course will introduce you to the fashion image, the contemporary fashion media, editorial styling and creative direction.
 You will gain insider knowledge and industry advice and be given the cultural and historical context of the image in fashion media.
-By the end of the course you will have directed and styled a number of fashion shoots and your best work will be used in the production of a professionally printed class 'zine.
+By the end of the course you will have directed and styled a number of fashion shoots and created an individual digital portfolio of your best work.

 The course includes:

 - Who are the key figures influencing fashion right now?

 - What is Creative Direction?
 And how does it impact brand identity and the fashion image.

 - A practical guide and tips for working as a fashion stylist and preparing shoots